 Dan Lustig – President and CEO

-Drawing on more than two decades of experience at Haymarket Center, President and CEO Dan Lustig, Psy.D., MISA II, CAADC, puts client care and outcomes at the center of agency management.
+Drawing on more than two decades of experience at Haymarket Center, President and CEO Dan Lustig, Psy.D., CAADC, CODPII puts client care and outcomes at the center of agency management.
 In this role, Dr. Lustig directs strategy and operations for Haymarket Center, drawing on and embracing the agency’s core values of professionalism, diversity, integrity, teamwork, financial focus, and customer-centric operations.
 Before assuming the role in 2016, Dr. Lustig served in multiple roles at Haymarket, including clinician, researcher, and administrator.
 He has served as project director for numerous federal grants from the Substance Abuse Mental Health Services Administration (SAMHSA), the Centers for Disease Control and Prevention, the Bureau of Justice Assistance, and the Administration for Children and Families.
 At Haymarket, he has built safe, caring, inclusive relationships with employees at all levels, a critical component to building and maintaining an agency culture of trauma-informed care and trust.

 Jeffrey Collord – Vice President of Operations